Internal Medicine Salary Data

 Practice Settings and Compensation Structure

-Base salary makes up 87% of total compensation ($295,066), with the remainder coming from bonuses, profit sharing, and other incentives.
+On average, base salary accounts for 86% of total compensation—about $331,171—with the remaining amount coming from bonuses, profit sharing, and incentives.

 Salary Distribution